iamakulov/awesome-webpack-perf/readme.md

 ### Critical CSS plugins

 Critical CSS is an approach for rendering the site faster.
-With Critical CSS, for each page, you extract rules needed for the initial render and inline them.
+With Critical CSS, for each page, you extract the rules needed for the initial render and inline them.
 Then, you load the remaining styles asynchronously.
 TODO: link to more details

 - [`html-critical-webpack-plugin`](https://www.npmjs.com/package/html-critical-webpack-plugin) runs the [`critical`](https://www.npmjs.com/package/critical) tool on every webpack build.
 Uses a headless browser, returns styles only for [the above-the-fold content](https://whatis.techtarget.com/definition/above-the-fold)
 - [`critters-webpack-plugin`](https://www.npmjs.com/package/critters-webpack-plugin) renders HTML in a JSDom environment on every webpack build.
 Doesn’t use a headless browser (= less heavy); returns all styles needed by the page, not only the above-the-fold ones (= may fix some `html-critical-webpack-plugin` glitches)